FunnelKit

 The Ajax implementation will kick in.

-Limitations Of Default WooCommerce Ajax Add to Cart Option
+Limitations of the default WooCommerce Ajax Add to Cart Option

 Though the native Ajax feature is functional, it has several limitations that can impact the shopping experience in your store.